mongodb-industry-solutions/retail-unified-commerce/README.md

   - Semantic vector search (via Voyage AI embeddings)
   - Hybrid search (RRF fusion of text and vector results)
   - Geospatial queries to find nearby availability
-  - Comming soon...Boost promotions to align with sales goals
-  - Comming soon...Image-based product search using multimodal embeddings
+  - Comming soon...Boost promotions to align with sales goals / Image-based product search using multimodal embeddings

 - 🏗️ **Use clean architecture to structure the advanced search microservice**
   - This demo implements advanced search logic in a dedicated microservice using a modular, layered architecture.
-It separates the API layer, use-case logic, and infrastructure concerns—making the microservice easier to test, extend, and maintain over time.
+It separates the API layer, use-case logic, and infrastructure concerns.
 Key benefits include:
       - **Swappable AI providers:** Easily integrate or replace embedding providers (e.g., switching from Voyage AI to Bedrock, or an internal vector service) by isolating vector generation behind an interface.
       - **Extensible search logic:** Add new retrieval strategies or post-processing steps, such as rule-based re-rankers, personalization layers, or business-logic filters—without touching core orchestration code
       - **Multi-channel reuse:** Expose the same unified search logic through different entry points like REST, GraphQL, or event-based consumers—enabling consistent behavior across web apps, mobile, or conversational agents